Peter Maughan: Life

-In 1853 Peter, along with Ormus E. Bates and Bishop John Rowberry were tasked as a committee to build a dam across Adobe Creek and to locate a new settlement near it called E.T.
+In 1853 Maughan, along with Ormus E. Bates and Bishop John Rowberry were tasked as a committee to build a dam across Adobe Creek and to locate a new settlement near it called E.T.
 City, a name dedicated to LDS Apostle Ezra T. Benson.
 They worked diligently in constructing the dam in 1854 but it failed to retain water because the water found a way through an underground passage.
 With additional cost they dug a path for water to travel from the same source of water as the Benson Grist Mill.
 August of that same year, Maughan dismantled his log home in Tooele City and moved it 11 miles further north near the southern shore of the Great Salt Lake, he was joined by several other families who built their homes with his in a north-south linear arrangement.
 This would be known as the E.T.
 City settlement which became the city of Lake Point, Utah.

-In October 1854, Peter was chosen as the Presiding Elder of E.T.
+In October 1854, Maughan was chosen as the Presiding Elder of E.T.
 City.
 In March 1855 he was made Captain of the Tooele Military District of the Nauvoo Legion.
 And in 1856 he was elected to represent Tooele County in the Territory of Utah House of Representatives.
-These great accomplishments came with great personal struggles.
-The entire time Peter and his family lived in Tooele Valley every settlement had to contend with Goshute tribesmen stealing cattle, often backed by means of violence.
+These accomplishments came with personal struggles.
+The entire time Maughan and his family lived in Tooele Valley every settlement had to contend with Goshute tribesmen stealing cattle, often backed by means of violence.
 And E.T.
 City experienced two successive years of crop failures in 1855 and 1856, first from crickets and then from sodium carbonate in the soil leaching to the surface from watering.